WBBSE Chapter 3 Determination Of Location Of A Place Of The Earth’s Surface Long Answer Questions

 When the center of the circle that is drawn on the Earth’s surface and the center of the Earth is the same, then the circle becomes a ‘great circle’.
 There are several imaginary lines of latitude drawn over the Earth’s surface and out of those lines, the Equator is known as the great circle, because-

-3. Divides the Earth equally: If the Earth is divided along the Equator, we get two equal halves.
-One is the northern hemisphere and the other is the southern hemisphere.
+- Divide the Earth equally: If the Earth is divided along the Equator, we get two halves One is the northern hemisphere and the other is the southern hemisphere.
 Centre of the Earth Equator (great circle)

 Answer: The important parallels of the Earth are-